intel-analytics/ipex-llm/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 The field `data` contains your input data configuration.

 * src: the queue you subscribe for your input data, e.g. default config of Redis on local machine is `localhost:6379`.
 Note that please use the host address in your network instead of localhost or 127.0.0.1 when you run serving in cluster, and make sure other nodes in cluster could also recognize this address.
-* shape: the shape of your input data. e.g. [[1],[3,224,224],[3]], if your model contains only one input, brackets could be omitted.
-* filter: the post-processing of pipeline, could be none.
+* filter: the post-processing of pipeline, usually none, the model output would be returned.
 Except none, currently supported filters are,

 Top-N, e.g. `topN(1)` represents Top-1 result is kept and returned with index.
 User should follow this schema `topN(n)`.
 Noted if the top-N number is larger than model output size of the the final layer, it would just return all the outputs.